-The Career Design Workshop Series is a four-session sequence of online one-hour professional development workshops for graduate students.
+The Career Design Workshop Series is a sequence of in-person one-hour professional development workshops for graduate students.

 Instructor